 The Schelp Shawl is a crescent shaped shawl design, inspired by the lovely shell shaped lace (“schelp” in Dutch) featured in the scalloped edge.
-Combined with the soft texture of the garter stitch body, the shawl will keep you nice and warm in the winter and on other chilly days.
+Combined with the soft texture of the garter stitch body, the shawl will certainly keep you nice and warm in the winter and on other chilly days.

 Sizes and Finished Measurements